femigolu/giles-interop-user-private-discovery/draft-party-mimi-user-private-discovery.md

   // The PIR scheme negotiated from the client request. optional PirScheme pir_scheme = 5;

-  // A map of server-supported PIR schemes to their paramaeters. map<PirScheme, PirParams> pir_schemes = 6;
+  // A map of server-supported PIR schemes to their parameters. map<PirScheme, PirParams> pir_schemes = 6;

-  // The shard hash key to identify subdatabase cointaining a keyword.
+  // The shard hash key to identify subdatabase containing a keyword.
   HashKey shard_key = 7;

   // parameters for sub databases